Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Example_Guides/TensorFlow Lite/TensorFlow Lite - Micro Speech.rst

 -------

 Connect the microphone and LEDs to the Ameba board according to the diagram below.

 |image03|

-Open the example, "Files" → "Examples" → “AmebaTensorFlowLite” → “micro_speech”.
+Open the example, "Files" → "Examples" → "AmebaTensorFlowLite" → "micro_speech".

 |image04|